 What key terms should I know to understand and apply SparkMap data?

 To navigate data in the SparkMap Map Room and Assessment, you need to be familiar with three main categories of vocabulary: SparkMap lingo, data types, and source geographies.

-Here at SparkMap, we refer to both data layers and data indicators.
+Here at SparkMap, we refer to both layers and indicators.
 What’s the difference?
-We use data layers in the Map Room.
+We use layers in the Map Room.
 They’re the layers you add on top of the map.
-Data indicators, on the other hand, refer to the data available in our Assessment.
-Oftentimes, the data layers in the Map Room and data indicators in the Assessment represent the same secondary data set and are just visualized in different ways.
+Indicators, on the other hand, refer to the data available in our Assessment–they indicate information.
+Oftentimes, the layers in the Map Room and indicators in the Assessment represent the same secondary data set and are just presented in different ways.

 Another term you’ll see around SparkMap and other sites is data source.
 The data source simply refers to the group or organization responsible for collecting the data.
 Some examples of secondary data sources you’ll find on SparkMap, include the CDC, US Census Bureau, and other organizations.
 Oftentimes, you’ll see that we have multiple data layers and indicators available from a single source.